PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 				- or copy Windows fonts (if have any) to: `/usr/share/fonts/` (`gksu nautilus /usr/share/fonts`)
 	- `sudo apt update`
 	- `sudo apt-get upgrade`
+- (optional, does it exist at all?)
+"MonoDevelop"
 - Install software via Wine:
 	- // how to// `winefile` (Go to Shell > My Computer > Control Panel > Add/Remove Program > Install (Your windows apps)
 	- [Pick Windows software and install it](my-windows-10.md)